Last Updated on July 25, 2026 by Daniel Globe

 Are there any circumstances where I should tip more than the standard amount?

-What if I am staying at the hotel for an extended period of time, should I tip each time I retrieve my car?
+If I am staying at the hotel for an extended period, should I tip each time I retrieve my car?

 Is it ever acceptable to not tip the valet for parking my car?